ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Whitewater-Rafting-BSA/index.md

 <div>
 <p>Any adult leader, approved by the council, who is trained in *Safety Afloat* and can personally verify that all instruction and skill completions were directly supervised by a professionally trained or licensed rafting guide or outfitter, may serve as a counselor for this award.
 Such guides may be employed by council high adventure programs or commercial outfitters.</p>

-<p>Upon successful completion, participants earn the Whitewater Rafting BSA Patch along with their achievment card.
-Completion indiciates the individual has experieneced a valuable introduction to whitewater paddling under the supervision of a qualified rafting guide.
-Individuals should consider continuing the development of their river paddling skills with  experienced paddle carft instructors. and should always reepect the power of moving warter, remembering to always wear their life jacket and helmet.</p>
+<p>Upon successful completion, participants earn the Whitewater Rafting BSA Patch along with their achievement card.
+Completion indicates the individual has experienced a valuable introduction to whitewater paddling under the supervision of a qualified rafting guide.
+Individuals should consider continuing the development of their river paddling skills with experienced paddle craft instructors and should always respect the power of moving water, remembering to always wear their life jacket and helmet.</p>
 </div>
 <div class="Ta(c) Pt(1em)--s">